xpander54/cursos-gv-wp/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Improved Order Details screen
 * New: SKU fields for Downloads
 * New: Itemized purchase details for PayPal Standard
-* New: Introduced state / provice fields for 12 additional countries
+* New: Introduced state / province fields for 12 additional countries
 * New: Introduced EDD_Cron class for scheduling routine events

 * Tweak: File Name field not set by default